bewillcott/bewsoftware-libs/utils/README.md

-# BEW Utils
+# BEWSoftware Utils Library
-This is a library that classes whose packages are not yet large enough, or important enough, to warrant their own modules.
+This library contains classes whose packages are not yet large enough, or important enough, to warrant their own modules.